-The Hollis lab studies the reorganization of neural circuits during learning and rehabilitation from injury.
+The Hollis lab studies the reorganization of neural circuits during rehabilitation.
 Our principal research focus is on the function of cortical motor networks after spinal cord injury.
 Our studies lie at the intersection of molecular biology and systems neuroscience, with an eye towards translation.
 We utilize optogenetic stimulation of, and optical recording from, cortical motor networks in order to understand the mechanisms that enable neural circuit remodeling after injury.